 For the part $\Delta \sigma^{ik}(B)$ the limit $\tau \rightarrow \infty$ should, however, be considered as the condition that every trajectory is passed for rather long time by the drifting cyclotron orbits to reveal its global geometry.
 Thus another parameter $\tau/\tau_{0}$ where $\tau_{0}$ is the characteristic time of completion of close trajectories should be used in this case and we should put the condition $\tau/\tau_{0} \gg 1$ to have the asymptotic regime for $\Delta \sigma^{ik}(B)$.
 In this situation the difference between the open and closed trajectories plays the main role and the asymptotic behavior of conductivity can be calculated in the form analogous to that used in \cite{lifazkag,lifpes1,lifpes2} for the case of normal metals.
 Namely:

 in the case of closed trajectories and

 ($* \sim 1$) for the case of open topologically regular trajectories if the $x$-axis coincides with the mean direction of trajectories.

 We can see then that only the contribution of open orbits to $\Delta \sigma^{ik}(B)$ remains in (longitudinal) conductivity for $\tau \rightarrow \infty$.
-Let us say that these formulae give just the asymptotic form of conductivity for $\tau \rightarrow \infty$.
-In the more precise form they should include also the multipliers proportional to the parts of the phase volume filled by the closed and open trajectories and the appropriate definition of $m^{eff}$ in this situation.
+Let us say that these formulae give just an asymptotic form of conductivity for $\tau \rightarrow \infty$.
+In the more precise form they should include also the multipliers proportional to the parts of the phase volume filled by the closed and open trajectories and an appropriate definition of $m^{eff}$ in this situation.